 The PFR program ensures service members and their families have access to financial management services that:

-The Eglin AFB A&FRC offers a variety of classes and one-on-one assistance on topics such as budgeting, savings & investing, credit, Thrift Savings Plan, car buying, and home buying.
+The Eglin Air Force Base A&FRC offers a variety of classes and one-on-one assistance on topics such as budgeting, savings and investing, credit, Thrift Savings Plan, car buying and home buying.
 Contact the A&FRC at 850-882-9060 for more information.

 Cost of Living

-Eglin AFB is located in North West Florida in a region called the Emerald Coast due to the emerald color of the local Gulf of Mexico waters.
+Eglin Air Force Base is located in Northwest Florida in a region called the Emerald Coast due to the emerald color of the local Gulf of Mexico waters.
 As a result, it is a popular tourist destination.
 For a variety of reasons, lodging options are limited.
-Traffic is heavy, especially during commuting hours, especially on HWY 98 and HYW 85.
+Traffic is heavy, especially during commuting hours, especially on U.S. Highway 98 and U.S. Highway 85.
 During the summer, thanks to tourism, traffic congestion is severe.
 Depending on where you live, the cost of living can be 14% higher than the national average.

 Cost of Living Allowance

-Eglin AFB does not have a Cost of Living Allowance.
+Eglin Air Force Base does not have a Cost of Living Allowance.

-TLA is used to partially reimburse a member for the more than normal expenses incurred during occupancy of temporary lodging and expenses of meals obtained as a direct result of the use of temporary lodging Outside Continental United States (OCONUS).
+Temporary Lodging Allowance is used to partially reimburse a member for the more than normal expenses incurred during occupancy of temporary lodging and expenses of meals obtained as a direct result of the use of temporary lodging OCONUS.
 The OCONUS base handles the paperwork and processing of TLA.

-TLE is intended to partially reimburse members for lodging and meal expenses when a member/dependent(s) occupy temporary quarters in CONUS in conjunction with a PCS.
-The gaining base handles the paperwork and processing of TLA.
+Temporary Lodging Expenses is intended to partially reimburse members for lodging and meal expenses when a member/dependent(s) occupy temporary quarters in CONUS in conjunction with a PCS.
+The gaining base handles the paperwork and processing of TLE.

 Housing and Utility Costs

-Rental housing is scarce and the price varies greatly depending on the city.
-Average home prices vary depending on the surrounding city, but range between $125-$250K.
+Rental housing is scarce, and the price varies greatly depending on the city.
+Average home prices vary depending on the surrounding city, but range between $125,000-$250,000.

 Monthly utility bills are high, as this is a high temperature and very high humidity area - averaging $180-250 per month for a typical home.